hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

   - For parallel processing in Kotlin, you can use Kotlin Coroutines (alternative to Spring virtual threads)
 - Do not develop everything from scratch, frameworks like Spring Boot is desirable.
 - Beware that the data is the most stable part of a system.
-  - A lot of changes in the data model can be expensive.
   - A bad data model is expensive to fix, try to be thorough and do it right the first time.
   - Select database type with care, it need not even be relational or can be combined with noSQL.
   - I warn about stored procedures.
 Only use then if absolutely required for performance.